Universality Laws for High-Dimensional Learning with Random Features: Introduction

-The rest of the paper is organized as follows.
-We prove Theorem~\ref{thm:get} and Proposition~\ref{prop:gen} in \sref{Proof-Sketch}.
+The rest of the paper is organized as follows.\ We prove Theorem~\ref{thm:get} and Proposition~\ref{prop:gen} in \sref{Proof-Sketch}.
 To emphasize readability, we only highlight the central ideas and key intermediate results there.
-Heavier technical details are left to \sref{CLT}, where we use Stein's method to establish a central limit theorem for the feature model, and to the long appendix, where we compile all the auxiliary results.
+In \sref{CLT}, we use Stein's method to provide an alternative proof of the central limit theorem for the nonlinear feature model.
+Heavier technical details are left to the appendix, where we compile all the auxiliary results.
+We conclude the paper in \sref{conclusion} with some additional remarks on how some of the technical assumptions in this work can be further relaxed.

-\emph{Notation}: To reduce the burden of bookkeeping, we will use $C$ (and $c$) to denote any generic constant that does not depend on $p$.
-In addition, $\polylog p$ stands for any function $B(p)$ that grows no faster than some polynomial of $\log p $, \ie,